-AOS version R11.10.6 is a maintenance release that adds one new feature and addresses customer issues that were uncovered in previous code releases.
+AOS version R11.10.7 is a maintenance release that addresses customer issues that were uncovered in previous code releases.

 This release is generally available code.
 Results obtained during internal testing have been evaluated and the code has been determined to be ready for general availability.
 Caveats discovered during testing but not addressed in this build are listed in Errata on page 18.